llainSregdor/dataStructures/README.md

 # Data Structures

-Examples of simple data structures in C++
+Examples of data structures in C++